Y0U5SEF/Hefti-Academy-Backend/README-CHANGES.md

 - Removing the conflicting `functions` property from vercel.json
 - Keeping only the necessary `builds` property
 - This ensures compatibility with Vercel's current deployment requirements

+### Environment Variable Reference Issue
+Fixed the error "Environment Variable "DATABASE_URL" references Secret "database_url", which does not exist" by:
+- Removing environment variable references from vercel.json
+- Environment variables should now be set directly in the Vercel dashboard
+- This is the recommended approach for managing secrets in Vercel